hunterirving/mixapps/readme.md

 	a device that already trusts the CA from a previous run can skip this step.

 3. scan the second QR code to open your mixapp over HTTPS, then follow the <a href="https://hunterirving.github.io/web_workshop/pages/pwa">PWA installation instructions</a> for your device/OS to add it to your homescreen. after the initial installation and cache, mixapps work completely offline; they no longer need the network, server, or certificate.

+> **hint:** consider reserving a static IP for your computer in your router's DHCP settings. the cached certificate is tied to your LAN IP, so it breaks if that IP changes (delete `.https_certs/` to re-mint).

 <h3 id="cleaning-up">cleaning up</h3>